open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Inside the "Source" directory, you'll find the :file:`OpenEphysLib.cpp` file that contains critical information about your plugin.
 Open it in your preferred text editor and make the following changes:

-Since TTLEventGenerator plugin will be a "processor", meaning they implement the :code:`process()` method of `GenericProcessor.h <https://github.com/open-ephys/plugin-GUI/blob/master/Source/Processors/GenericProcessor/GenericProcessor.h>`__.
-This method is called repeatedly during the GUI's acquisition loop, so each plugin has a chance to respond to incoming data (or, in this case, generate its own).
-Uncomment and edit the following lines in :code:`OpenEphysLib.cpp`:
+TTLEventGenerator plugin will be a "processor", meaning it implements the :code:`process()` method of the `GenericProcessor <https://github.com/open-ephys/plugin-GUI/blob/master/Source/Processors/GenericProcessor/GenericProcessor.h>`__ class.
+This method is called repeatedly during the GUI's acquisition loop, so each plugin has a chance to respond to incoming data (or, in this case, generate its own data).

+To specify that this is a processor plugin, uncomment and edit the following lines in :code:`OpenEphysLib.cpp`:

 .. code-block:: c++